taitulism/Bootstruct/README.md

 What Else?
 ----------
-Bootstruct uses files and folders with special meanings as different lifecycle hooks.
+Bootstruct uses files and folders with special meanings as lifecycle hooks.
 In addition, you can create your own hooks, extend the different components' prototypes and more.